The Ultimate Guide to Ice Water Hash

 4. Agitate the Water

-Using your stirring spoon, stir the water gently.
+Using your stirring spoon, gently stir the water to agitate it.
 This is the step that requires a lot of elbow grease because you’ll need to stir continuously.
 As the ice starts to melt, increase your stirring speed.
 Whenever your ice runs low, make sure to add more.
 You always want equal amounts of water and ice in the bucket.
 Your total stirring time should be about 10 to 15 minutes.
-When you finish stirring, wait about another 10 minutes for all of the trichomes to descend to the bottom of the bucket.
+When you finish the stirring process, wait about another 10 minutes for all of the trichomes to descend to the bottom of the bucket.

 5. Strain Your Bubble Bags